sage-code/maj/alphabet.md

 ## Difficult sounds

-You should be familiar with most of these sounds if you speack English, but Maj has some unusual sounds, and rules of reading that require special study:
+You should be familiar with most of these sounds if you speak English.
+However the sounds in Maj are associated differently with the letters.
+Next you will learn the rules to make Maj sounds.

 **Digraphs**

-Following letters are represented using digraphs in English but not in Maj.
+Maj do not have digraphs.
+Instead we associate letters { c, q, x } with digraphs: {ts, ch and sh}.
+This will enable creation of shorter words:

 * Letter `c` sounds `t͡s` like `ts` in  "cats":
 [listen](https://en.wikipedia.org/wiki/Voiceless_alveolar_affricate)